-9. 1 Industry Software
+9.1 Industry Software

 The College will support you with sessions where you will learn industry standard software programmes.
 These include: Adobe Photoshop, Illustrator and InDesign.
 These are used continuously during your course and students that do not already have the software installed on their computers are advised to sign up to the Adobe Creative Cloud for the duration of their course.
-WIX for website design, and non-code platforms such as ReadyMag.
+Other programmes that may be used are: Adobe Premiere Pro and / or Adobe Premiere Rush for video editing; Sketchup for visualising store windows and in-store or event space design; Adobe XD or Figma for User Experience (UX) wireframing; WIX for website design, and non-code platforms such as ReadyMag.
 Instructional classes, additional instructional videos and the College Design Hub are available to support you in learning and applying these programmes.